Process Automation vs Orchestration: What's the Difference?

 What Is Process Automation?

-Examples of automation include:
+Examples of process automation include:

 Customer pipeline generation